 This open-source mobile devices testing tool is used to test the performance of both Android and iOS applications.
 It’s a powerful tool that allows you to perform both manual and automated testing.

-Appium Studio also offers advanced features such as development debugging and performance analytics.
+Appium Studio also offers advanced performance testing capabilities with features such as development debugging and performance analytics.
 With this advanced testing tool, you can quickly identify any issues with your app and make necessary changes.

 Selendroid